 Not really.
 A brand voice is separate from a brand identity.
 Many times your brand voice will even influence or dictate your brand identity.
 This is because brand voices come from a very genuine place, whereas brand identities are more easily influenced by customers and competitors.

 In recent years, large companies have shifted their focus from solely worrying about the visuals and have started creating a unique voice.
-This unique voice isn’t something that just touches their major advertisements, it reaches its hands into every way the company communicates with consumers.
+This unique voice isn’t something that just touches their major advertisements; it reaches its hands into every way the company communicates with consumers.
 They recognize that to be easily identified, they need to communicate in a way that’s special to them in everything they do.

 Why do I need a brand voice?

-Why does this matter to you though?
+Why does this matter to you, though?
 Your company has worked out OK so far.
 Will a brand voice really make that big of a difference?

-It’s true that many businesses do just fine focusing on brand identity or creating great products.
+Indeed, many businesses do just fine focusing on brand identity or creating great products.
 But, if there’s a way to strengthen your brand identity or better highlight your products, why wouldn’t you do it?

 A brand voice is a supplement to what you’re already doing right.
 It’s a performance enhancer that’s 100% legal and proven to benefit businesses.
 It takes everything you’re already doing, website, email, ads, etc., and pushes them a step further.
 In this way, your content will be working with your brand identity instead of detracting from it.